Off the derech

-Leaving the Haredi community is largely reported to be a hard experience emotionally, socially and financially, often involving multiple risks and losses.
-There is a wide and varied array of reasons given for leaving.
-A significant number of studies seek to examine these reasons, and the combination of their findings suggests that exiting is a complex, multifaceted phenomenon which can be defined in several ways: disaffiliation as immigration, disaffiliation as apostasy, liberation from a coercive group, and standing for one’s identity.
-A common denominator between all of the narratives is an intensity in the individuals' desire to leave, underscored by their readiness to pay the high price involved.
+Leaving Orthodox Judaism, especially the Haredi community, is largely reported to be a difficult experience emotionally, socially, and financially, often involving multiple risks and losses.
+The combined findings of a significant body of studies which have examined a wide and varied array of reasons given for leaving suggest that exiting is a complex, multifaceted phenomenon, its motivations of which can be defined in several ways: disaffiliation as immigration (aversion from and/or attraction to the differing living conditions of origin or destination, respectively), as apostasy (faith related), as liberation from a coercive group, and as standing for one’s identity.
+A common denominator between the narratives is an intensity in the individuals' desire to leave, underscored by their readiness to pay the high price involved.